-The Council has not borrowed more than, or in advance of its needs, purely in order to profit from the investment of the extra sums borrowed, so expects to retain access to PWLB.
+The Council has not borrowed more than, or in advance of its needs, purely in order to profit from the investment of the extra sums borrowed.

-The effect of Covid-19 and the resultant tightening of short-term liquidity markets from mid-March 2020 led to a sharp rise in rates available.
+The effect of Covid-19 and the resultant tightening of short-term liquidity markets from mid-March led to a sharp rise in rates available.
 During that month Local Authorities borrowed £3.1Bn (the largest amount ever in a single month) from PWLB on minimum terms of 1 year.
-We managed to avoid the need to resort to such measures and although rates later reduced dramatically as central Government support packages re-introduced liquidity, the short-term nature of our two loans contained cost of carry to a reasonable level considering the urgent liquidity need these loans were designed to satisfy.
+We managed to avoid the need to resort to such measures and although rates later reduced dramatically as central Government support packages reintroduced liquidity, the short-term nature of our two loans contained cost of carry to a reasonable level considering the urgent liquidity need these loans were designed to satisfy.